Shopify/polaris/src/components/ChoiceList/README.md

 List titles should:

-- Help merchants understand how the items in the list are grouped together, or should explain what kind of choice the merchant is making
+- Help merchants understand how the items in the list are grouped together, or should explain what kind of choice merchants are making

 <!-- usagelist -->